Taft-Hartley tips: adding a 401(k) plan and its tools

 More than 6 in 10 union members are behind in saving for retirement,1 and it may be because they don’t have all the tools they need.
-That’s where a 401(k) plan can help.
-Because they’re automatic, tax favored, and generally able to offer high-quality, institutionally priced investment options—as well as professional savings and investment advice—they can help fill the gap in members’ retirement readiness.
+That’s where a 401(k) plan can help: They’re automatic, tax favored, and generally able to offer high-quality, institutionally priced investment options—as well as professional savings and investment advice, and they can help fill the gap in members’ retirement readiness.

 The benefits of adding a 401(k) plan

 You provide your members with a valuable benefit in the form of an annuity plan, but many of your members may need more help saving for retirement.

 By adding a 401(k) to your trustee-directed defined contribution plan, you can provide greater savings opportunities for members and give them access to professional help.
 401(k)s can help improve member retirement readiness because they allow for:

 - Pretax deferrals, which lower current taxable income and let savers enjoy tax-deferred growth

 - Investment discretion, which allows for the creation of a personalized investment mix based on a member’s age, risk tolerance, and goals

 - Savings and investment advice, to help members set goals, make a savings plan, and keep on track